diptigandhi24/frappe/frappe/public/js/bloomstack/controllers/web_components/README.md

 | xl | >= 1200px |
 | xxl | >= 1400px |

-To trigger different values depending on breakpoints simply prefix your attributes with brackets:
+To trigger different values depending on breakpoints simply prefix your attributes with brackets and the breakpoint:

 ```html
 <my-component [xs]var1="shown between xs and md" [lg]var1="shown from lg and up"></my-component>